 Belloni Branch (330-767-9939)

 At-Risk Hour is Monday through Friday from 9:00am–10:00am

 For the safety of visitors and staff, the library has added some new features, including additional hand sanitizer stations, physical barriers around every service desk, social distancing signage on the floors, maximum capacities posted for each area of the library (including the elevator), the relocation of furniture and public computers to give each user more space, and a vigorous cleaning and disinfection schedule throughout the day.
 The first hour of the day at each location will be earmarked for those individuals considered to be high-risk.
 Patrons are also encouraged to keep their visits to less than an hour at this stage.

-Following recent CDC guidelines to the public on how to safely navigate “Personal and Social Activities” (including a visit to the library), face coverings, which may be masks or shields, will be required for all staff and visitors.
+In accordance with Ohio Governor DeWine’s mandate of July 23, 2020, requiring face coverings be worn in public and following CDC guidelines to the public on how to safely navigate “Personal and Social Activities” (including a visit to the library), face coverings (masks or shields), are required for all staff and all visitors over the age of two years.
 Disposable masks will be available free for anyone who forgets to bring their own.
-Exceptions to this rule are children under the age of two, or persons with a medical or mental health issue that prevents wearing a face covering, who can present documentation from a physician.
-For visitors who prefer not to wear face coverings, continues to offer its popular Curbside Service.
+Persons with a medical or mental health issue that prevents wearing a face covering and who can present documentation from a physician may be exempt.
+For visitors who choose not to wear face coverings, the library continues to offer its popular Curbside Service.